Dolphinana/PlatformerPrototype0-RELEASE/README.md

 WARNINGS: I'm not responsible for any damage it does to your computer or your house or your cat or your pillow.
+Of course it shouldn't do that but still...